 Can you feel when your center of gravity is in your head?
 It's all thinking / self-talk / self-concern isn't it?
 Can you sense a heaviness between the ears, even a continuous mild headache, often with tightness in the jaw / neck / shoulder areas?
 While "in your head," you're disengaged from the here & now - "absent-minded", "spaced-out."
 Such inattentiveness creates the false impression of being uncaring, that you're ignoring & disrespecting people around you, and contributes to accidents - adding to our stress.

 So under stress, we habitually escape into our head, often making the situation worse.
-We easily recognize the feel of this in our head as well as in the rest of our body - trembling, increased heart rate, butterflies in our bellies etc. Such unbalanced thinking is clearly useless, harmful, and feels wrong.
+We easily recognize the feel of this in our head as well as in the rest of our body - trembling, increased heart rate, butterflies in our bellies etc. We feel tight, alone, isolated, disconnected, anxious & afraid.
+Such unbalanced thinking is clearly useless, harmful, and feels wrong.

-Balanced thinking - intentionally planning a project, preparing a menu, designing a garden, solving a math problem etc - is being fully engaged, in a relaxed, sustained manner, with what we're doing & at home in our body and the present moment.
+Balanced thinking - intentionally planning a project, preparing a menu, designing a garden, solving a math problem etc - is being fully engaged, in a relaxed, sustained manner, with what we're doing, being & feeling at home both in our body and in the present moment.

 Full engagement means that our mind, heart & the rest of our body are working in harmony, in a relaxed, joyfully efficient manner!
 This feels good!
 "Flow" is one term used to describe the enjoyable state in